-The iMac Pro was promised at a breifing in April 2017 and arrived just days before the end of 2017 on 14 December.
+The iMac Pro was promised at a breifing in April 2017 but there was a long wait before it was finally on sale - it arrived just days before the end of 2017 on 14 December.

 iMac Pro 2 Release date

 An update to the iMac Pro could come in 2018 - however we might have to wait a little longer.
 The next generation of Xeon W processors expected to find their way into the iMac Pro - the Cascade Lake W chips - were set to arrive in the second half of 2018, but now it looks like that launch has been delayed until the second quarter of 2019.